Harsh-Tagra/mac_id_changer_linux/README.md

 # mac_id_changer_linux
-<h2> this shell file will make esay to  change id  for both wlan0 or eth0<h2>
+<h2> this shell file will make easy to  change id  for both wlan0 or eth0<h2>
 <h3>use below commands to run</h3>

 <h4>1. give permmision